AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/export_bus.md

 The import bus supports the following upgrades:

-- <ItemLink id="capacity_card" /> increases the amount of filter slots
+- <ItemLink id="capacity_card" /> increases the amount of filter slots, and brings up a setting on what order to export what is filtered.
 - <ItemLink id="speed_card" /> increases the amount of stuff moved per operation
 - <ItemLink id="fuzzy_card" /> lets the bus filter by damage level and/or ignore item NBT
 - <ItemLink id="crafting_card" /> lets the bus send crafting requests to your [autocrafting](../ae2-mechanics/autocrafting.md)